 We have been blessed to have a multi-disciplinary education system and wide exposure to arts and the natural world.
 The connection with the latter keeps us grounded, we surrender to it in times of stress as the supreme connection between us and the creator.
 The time has come to stop, think, introspect, and give back to nature by helping restore what we have drawn over the decades.
 As our global populations head to 10 billion by 2050, it’s getting ever more important to use resources need fully and help the earth heal.

 Personally to me, it’s been a natural progression after spending nearly 3 decades in wildlife via interactions with the National Geographic Society and traveling in the field across continents.
-Starting professionally in the corporate world at the age of 21 has afforded exposure to some of the best practices across engineering, management, and global standards.
+Starting professionally in the corporate world at the age of 21 has afforded me exposure to some of the best practices across engineering, management, and global standards.
 This has naturally inculcated a concept of sustainability to everything I do.
 With good exposure to non-professional work areas like Policy Reform at Capitol Hill and the White House during the Clinton presidency years, then the last decade as a Good Will Ambassador to India’s Project Tiger have all fueled a wish to help the sustainability of livelihoods and recovery of the natural world via influencing global policy.
-What better than help collaborate to restore wellness in the landscapes.
+What better than helping collaborate to restore wellness in the landscapes.
 That’s where it all began anyway!
-There is a need to form a good baseline of understanding livelihood and landscape recovery and sustainability to help governments build sound policy.
-It’s very much possible, we need to build a rigor, share, and then implement judiciously.
+There is a need to form a good baseline of understanding livelihood and landscape recovery and sustainability to help governments build sound policies.
+It’s very much possible, we need to build rigor, share, and then implement judiciously.

 This Platform Initiative is our endeavor as we work with esteemed colleagues across areas of academia, government, non-government organizations, global partners, and institutions to help scale and implement this strategy across landscapes the world over.
 Finally, as we close 2020 and look to the UN’s 2030 Agenda there is a definite need to bring a big multiplier effect to the whole process of helping SDGs via livelihood enhancement and large-scale landscape recovery / NDCs.
 Given our work in Central India, we attempt to work and document a Global Strategy for local approaches.
 It can then be used at other locations as well via other implementing agencies.
-We look forward to collaborating and help heal the world’s landscapes to sustain healthy populations & biodiversity – a goal shared across all three UN conventions.
+We look forward to collaborating and helping heal the world’s landscapes to sustain healthy populations & biodiversity – a goal shared across all three UN conventions.